anujc21/FaceLogix/README.md

 # FaceLogix

-## A face recognition based attendance system made using React, Firebase and FaceAPI.
+## A facial recognition-based attendance system with new student creation, attendance logging using facial patterns, and attendance export options.

 ### Live @ https://facelogix.pages.dev/